+The Query Registry Transaction is not supported in XDS.b.
 The Query Registry transaction is issued by the Document Consumer Actor on behalf of a care provider (EHR-CR) to a Document Registry.
 The Document Registry Actor searches the registry to locate documents that meet the provider's specified query criteria.
 It will return a list of document entries that contain metadata found to meet the specified criteria including the locations and identifier of each corresponding document in one or more Document Repositories.

-10.1.2.4 Registry Stored Query
+1965 10.1.2.4 Registry Stored Query

-- 1865 The Registry Stored Query transaction is issued by the Document Consumer Actor on behalf of a care provider (EHR-CR) to a Document Registry.
+The Registry Stored Query transaction is issued by the Document Consumer Actor on behalf of a care provider (EHR-CR) to a Document Registry.
 The Document Registry Actor searches the registry to locate documents that meet the provider's specified query criteria.
-It will return registry metadata containing a list of document entries found to meet the specified criteria including the locations and identifier of each corresponding document in one or more Document Repositories. - 1870 This transaction differs from Query Registry [ITI-16] by storing the query in the Document Registry actor and referencing the query in the transaction instead of passing SQL.
+It will return registry metadata containing a list of document entries found to meet the specified criteria including the

+1970 locations and identifier of each corresponding document in one or more Document Repositories.

+This transaction differs from Query Registry [ITI-16] by storing the query in the Document Registry actor and referencing the query in the transaction instead of passing SQL.

 With the Query Registry Transaction [ITI-16], SQL language queries are transmitted to the Registry actor and results are returned.
-In a Stored Query, the definition of the query is stored on the Registry actor.
-To invoke the query, an identifier associated with the query is transmitted along with
+In a Stored Query, the definition of the query is stored on the Registry

-1875 parameters defined by the query.
-This has the following benefits:

-1. Malicious SOL transactions cannot be introduced

-- 2. Alternate database styles and schemas can be used to implement the Document Registry - actor.
-This is because the style of SQL query statements is directly related to the table layout in a relational database. - 1880 This profile does not define how Stored Queries are loaded into or implemented in the Document Registry actor.
+- 1975 actor.
+To invoke the query, an identifier associated with the query is transmitted along with parameters defined by the query.
+This has the following benefits: - 1.
+Malicious SQL transactions cannot be introduced - 2.
+Alternate database styles and schemas can be used to implement the Document Registry actor.
+This is because the style of SQL query statements is directly related to the table layout in a relational database.

+This profile does not define how Stored Queries are loaded into or implemented in the Document Registry actor.